 The affirmative vote of a majority of the votes cast at the Annual Meeting in person or by proxy is required to approve this proposal.
-Abstentions and broker non-votes, if any, will not be included in determining the number of votes cast and, as a result, will have no effect on this proposal.
+Abstentions will not be included in determining the number of votes cast and, as a result, will have no effect on this proposal.
+Because brokers will have discretionary authority to vote for the ratification of the selection of the Company's registered independent public accounting firm in the event that they do not receive voting instructions from the beneficial owner of shares of our common stock, there should not be any broker non-votes with respect to this proposal.